gracefulife/clova-developer-guide/en/CIC/References/APIs/Memo.md

 None

 ### Remarks
-* Depending on your UX design (usability), you may skip the scenario step 3 and 4 and send an event message to CIC right away.
+* Depending on your UX design (usability), you may skip the scenario step 3, 4 and directly proceed to the step of sending the event message to CIC.

 * You must return results when sending this event message to CIC.
 For example, display messages such as "Looking up memos" or "Canceled memo lookup."

-* After sending a Get event message to CIC, a list of memos is returned, using a [Clova.RenderMemoList](/CIC/References/APIs/Clova.md#RenderMemoList) directive message.
+*After sending a Get event message to CIC, a list of memos is returned, using a [Clova.RenderMemoList](/CIC/References/APIs/Clova.md#RenderMemoList) directive message.

 ### Message example